-Health plans are looking at both work and home as an alternative care delivery location.
+Health plans look at work and home as alternative care delivery locations.
 It’s becoming more conventional that places of reassurance and routine can offer care delivery.
-Screenings and tests provided in these environments can often be lower in cost, depending on the acuity of health needs in the population.
+Screenings and tests in these environments can be more accessible for underserved populations.

 “Access to care is extremely important to people, but often unfamiliar.
 Addressing the factors and various barriers around how people can be comfortable accessing the care that they need when they need it is incredibly important from a medical and a social perspective.”

-Craig KennedyCEO, Medicaid Health Plans of America, RadioRev S2E2 Interview
+Craig KennedyCEO, Medicaid Health Plans of America, Icario Podcast

-We also know healthcare is often inconvenient or inaccessible to low-income patients who may lack paid time off work or transportation to visit the doctor, leading many to rely on the emergency department.
-We need to think about ways to bring the tools of concierge medicine—telehealth visits, 24/7 access—to these populations as an alternative to high-cost settings of care.
+Healthcare is often inconvenient or inaccessible to low-income members who may lack paid time off work or transportation to visit the doctor, leading many to rely on the emergency department.
+We need to consider ways to bring concierge medicine tools—telehealth visits, 24/7 access—to these populations as an alternative to high-cost care settings.

 This blog was inspired by Icario’s new eBook, The Great Divide: 5 Strategies to Bridge Healthcare Member Gaps in Care.
 Want to learn the other 3 strategies—bettering data, prioritizing partnerships, and programming a program?